You can also download our handy 2020 NMA Submissions Guide, for full details on the award categories.

 “The NMAF internship is a great opportunity for anyone starting out in the media, publishing, or PR industry.
 I’m really grateful that I’ve been able to make some excellent contacts while working for the NMAF” – Krista Robinson, 2016-17 intern

-Day-to-day, the intern will assist with administrative tasks—you’ll help us sort submissions, and prepare for one of Canada’s most esteemed cultural events—the National Magazine Awards gala.
+Day-to-day, interns will assist with administrative tasks and with opportunities in PR and social media—you’ll help us sort submissions, and prepare for one of Canada’s most esteemed cultural events—the National Magazine Awards gala.
 You’ll also have the opportunity to make a great first impression on writers, editors, publishers, and other members of the industry, making this internship a one-of-a-kind experience for anyone interested in the field of magazine writing or publishing.

 “I think the internship broke down the industry into bite-sized pieces and made it seem less daunting.
 Working with a small team helped me see how other small editorial and similar teams manage to produce all that they do.
 Overall everyone I spoke to/ emailed/ interacted with were pleasant and excited about making quality Canadian magazines. (…) Working with the NMAF introduced me to countless future editors, co-workers, and collaborators.” – Stephanie Philp, 2017-18 intern

-Applications are due September 18th, 2019.
-Here is the full job posting.
+We are hiring a Programming & Publicity Intern and a Social Media Marketing Intern.
+View the complete job postings here.
 When submitting your application, please be sure to include a cover letter, resume, and reference letter.

 For the NMAF’s most up-to-date news, follow us on Twitter and visit us on Facebook.